filakhtov/gentoo-use-docs/net-libs/libsoup.md

 This flag should be enabled if there are apps that use the `libsoup` library to connect or serve connections over an HTTPS protocol.

+### sysprof
+Pass the `-Dsysprof=enabled` (`disabled` when this flag is disabled) option to the meson build script.
+Enable support for sending profiling data to sysprof for all performed network requests.

+This flag should only be enabled if there is a need to perform application profiling using sysprof tool.

 ### test
+Pass the `-Dtests=true` option to the meson build script.
 Execute the `meson test` command when the main build is completed to run a test suite provided with the source code.
 This will extend the build time.
 When disabled, patch the `Makefile.in` and `Makefile.am` files to skip building the test related code.

 This flag should normally be disabled as it is primarily used by the Gentoo team, testers or developers.